• Skip to Content

 Overview

-As a core part of a liberal arts curriculum, the History program embraces the interdisciplinarity of historical study: students frequently combine History with AOCs like Gender Studies, International and Area Studies, Political Science, and Urban Studies.
+As a core part of a liberal arts curriculum, the History program embraces the interdisciplinarity of historical study: students frequently combine History with AOCs like International and Area Studies, Political Science, and Literature.
 The skills developed studying history—such as critical thinking, information literacy, global perspectives, written and oral communication—prepare students for a wide variety of professional careers and lives of global citizenship.

 Faculty in History